Woidly/spellcast-solver/README.md

   interactive       run the interactive solver solver            run the old no-state solver
 ```

+If dictionary path isn't specified, it defaults to `dictionary.txt`.

 Below are detailed descriptions of each sub-command and its arguments: